Vaccine Capacity Musical Chairs

 Let me know your thoughts on the state of non-COVID-19 vaccine manufacturing capacity.

-Devan Patel is the Senior Director, Project Management at Pharmaceutics International, Inc (Pii).
+Devan Patel is the Vice President of Client Services at Pharmaceutics International, Inc (Pii).

 Devan has held roles of increasing responsibility in Project Management leading key development and commercial programs for Pii for both the orals and injectables.
 With his leadership, Pii has built a world-class Project Management Organization (PMO) consistently characterized by a superb customer experience.
 Over the years, Devan has used his knowledge and technical skills to play a vital role for the Operations team, managing key initiatives for the Parenteral/Sterile business unit, including managing the overall scheduling and planning of all Aseptic Operations.
 His collaborative style when working with cross-functional teams across Pii’s business units and ability to anticipate problems before they occur as raised the role of project management to an art form.
 Devan delivers a positive, outcomes-focused experience for our client-partners, from initial contact through successful completion of each project.